 methods for the measurement of optional parameters such as rheological properties, BPA, phthalates, heavy metal content, are provided for in Part 2.

-During the preparation of this standard, considerable assistance has been derived from ISO 12418-1 : 2012 ‘Plastics — Post-consumer Poly (ethylene terephthalate) (PET) bottle recyclates — Part 1: Designation system and basis for specifications.
+During the preparation of this standard, considerable assistance has been derived from ISO 12418-1 : 2012 ‘Plastics — Post-consumer poly (ethylene terephthalate) (PET) bottle recyclates — Part 1: Designation system and basis for specifications.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision) ̕.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.